 So, how do you teach Christopher Columbus for kids?

-The fact that Columbus probably didn’t even discover America isn’t even the worst part of the Columbus controversies.
+The fact that Columbus didn’t even experience America first isn’t even the worst part of the Columbus controversies.

 According to The History Channel, there are three main controversies linked to Columbus and help explain why some people today do not want to celebrate the life of this explorer or the holiday.